syncfusion-content/fileformat-docs/File-Formats/XlsIO/Working-with-Data.md

 {% endhighlight %}
 {% endtabs %}

-A complete working example to import data to Excel worksheet with layout option in C# is present on [this GitHub page](https://github.com/SyncfusionExamples/XlsIO-Examples/tree/master/Import%20and%20Export%20Data/Layout%20Options).
+A complete working example to export from nested collection objects to an Excel worksheet with layout option in C# is present on [this GitHub page](https://github.com/SyncfusionExamples/XlsIO-Examples/tree/master/Import%20and%20Export%20Data/Layout%20Options).

 The following screenshot represents the output document with Default layout option.